gernest/libhastie/README.md

 A library for static site generation

-## Whaaat?
+## What?

-Yup, this is a library for generatig static sites written in pure Go.
+This is a library for generatig static websites.
 It is a fork of [hastie](https://github.com/mkaz/hastie) a simple and cool static site generator.
 This is compatible with hastie, which means you can build your hastie website with this library.

-I dont't plan to keep compatibility with hastie in the future, so I will keep shaping stuffs as the library evolve.

 ## Motivation